 All the EB-1 visas are highly desirable and require a strong case to pass the rigors of the United States Citizenship and Immigration Services (USCIS).

-The EB1-1 is an option for nationals of foreign countries who are able to demonstrate extraordinary ability in their field, which might be science, the arts, education, business, or sport.
-This is typically done by showing evidence of "sustained national or international acclaim”.
+The EB-1A is an option for foreign nationals who can demonstrate extraordinary ability in their field of science, arts, education, business, or sports.
+Evidence of extraordinary ability is typically proof of "sustained national or international acclaim."

-For an academic hoping to win an EB1-2 visa, they must be able to prove that they have received international recognition for outstanding performance in their academic field, have a minimum of three years’ experience in teaching and/or research in that same area, and must be applying for an academic position in the U.S.
+Professors or researchers have to show proof of international recognition for outstanding performance in their academic field, have a minimum of three years of experience in teaching or research in that same area, and apply for an academic position.

-The EB1-3 option is for managers or executives of multinational companies.
+The EB-1C is for managers or executives of multinational companies.
 It can often grant immediate permanent residency to the applicant's spouse and any unmarried minor children.